Obligation to provide information pursuant to Article 13 GDPR

 We collect various personal data during the application process.
 Personal data is all information from which conclusions can be drawn about your personal or material circumstances or which make you identifiable.
 For the automated processing of your application, the following data is collected and processed:

+When transferring your application data, you, as the applicant, give your consent to the processing of the personal data for the purpose set out in this privacy policy.
 For processing your application, no information that may not be processed under the General Equal Treatment Act (race, ethnic origin, gender, disability, religious denomination and belief, or age, among others) is necessary.
 We ask you not to include any information that is irrelevant to the processing of your application due to the Equal Treatment Act (including illnesses, pregnancy, membership in a trade union and sexual life).
 Please do not transfer any content that could, for example, violate copyrights or the press law of third parties.

 12. Cookies